SSH Command Node

 Using Saved Credentials (Recommended)

-Select a credential of type SSH in the Credential field.
+Select an SSH credential in the Credential field.

 Manual Configuration